AEADataEditor/replication-template-development/sample-language-report.md

 > [REQUIRED] Please provide code to produce the maps, or instructions on how to generate the maps.
 At a minimum, the source data should be identified, the source of the shape files recorded, and the processing steps described.

+When running the scanner, please review and provide suggested packages:

+> [SUGGESTED] While running a [static code scanner for Stata](https://github.com/lydreiner/Statapackagesearch/), we identified  possible Stata packages used in your code.
+Please verify, and adjust requirements accordingly.

+(copy and paste the top list)

 ## Results

 > [REQUIRED] Please adjust your tables to account for the noted numerical discrepancies, or explain (in the README) discrepancies that a replicator should expect.